Posts Tagged ‘Sports’

 Maryland’s Dying Sport . . .
 On a Morphine Drip

 It is generally accepted that duckpin bowling originated in Baltimore in 1900.
 There are references to it as far back as 1892 in the Boston Globe, claiming the sport to be of New England birth.
-Personally, I prefer the Maryland version, attributing it to the efforts of John McGraw, the famous New York “Baseball” Giants Hall
+Personally, I prefer the Maryland version, attributing it to the efforts of John McGraw the famous New York “Baseball” Giants Hall of Fame manager and Wilbert Robinson, the Hall of Fame catcher who played for two Baltimore Orioles teams; from 1890 – 1899 (the National League team that folded after 1899), and the 1901-02 Orioles of the American League, who moved to New York City in 1903 to become the Yankees.
+That’s right, those Yankees.

 Growing up in Maryland with duckpins was terrific.
 During my formative years (the 60s) the sport was in its heyday.
-My best friend’s dad coached our team and Saturday was anxiously anticipated.
-I couldn’t wait to get to the lanes for the bowling (but really for the french fries).
+My best friend’s dad coached our team and Saturdays were anxiously anticipated.
+I couldn’t wait to get to the lanes for the bowling (but really for the French fries).
 Bowling Alley fries were the best.
-That was when they cooked them in real fat, not this sissy trans fat-less stuff we use today.
+That was when they cooked them in real fat, not this sissy trans-fat-less stuff we use today.
 Grease, salt and ketchup . . . . mmmmm, the best.
 We were active kids, not slothy adults, so the cholesterol didn’t clog our arteries.
-In my adult years I bowled with a fellow who drenched his french fries in mustard.
+In my adult years I bowled with a fellow who drenched his French fries in mustard.
 If we wanted to snatch a fry or two while he was on the lane bowling, we had to eat them with the yellow stuff.
-I guess his intent was to th
+I guess his intent was to thwart our thievery of his snack.
+It worked.
+Or maybe he just liked them with mustard.
+On our team, he was the only one.

 During the 1960s there were Fair Lanes alleys all over Maryland, and several independent lanes, as well.
 The sport was going strong.
 I bowled on leagues in Suitland, Forestville (Parkland), Queenstown, Hyattsville (Prince George’s Plaza), Marlow Heights, Catonsville (Westview), Laurel (with mustard guy), Silver Spring (White Oak), Riverdale (Rinaldi), Wheaton (Glenmont), College Park, and probably a couple of places I’ve forgotten.

 The good thing about duckpin bowling is anybody can do it.
 The balls are small, weighing from 2 to a maximum of 3.75 lbs.
-But, don’t get the impression it is easier than ten pins, because it’s not.
+But don’t get the impression it is easier than ten pins, because it’s not.
 You can throw the ball right down the middle and “chop” for just two pins.
 No one has ever bowled a perfect 300 game in duckpins, but in ten pins it is a frequent occurrence.
 Many ten pin bowlers think they’re “tough guys” because they can roll the heavy ball down the lanes.
-They ain’t so tough when ending up with two pins for a whole f
+They ain’t so tough when ending up with two pins for a whole frame because the first ball chopped, and the next two were rolled through the hole.
+I guess they really don’t appreciate the challenge and precision necessary to be a good duck pinner, so they make fun of it.

 Ken Sherman invented the automatic pinsetter for duckpins in 1954, but refused to sell the rights to Brunswick because he didn’t want to leave New England.
 Shortly thereafter, AMF developed a pinsetter for ten pins, and eventually the device became the preferred equipment due to their willingness to expand and Sherman’s desire to stay at home.
 His company didn’t survive, and today Fair Lanes establishments are named AMF.